A Date With a Gun…

-A heist goes wrong, with one of the robbers hiding out at a swimming pool where he meets a young lady.
-He walks her home and meets her family, then he inadvertently confesses to the crime…
+A heist goes wrong, one of the robbers meets a young lady.
+He walks her home and after meeting her family confesses to the crime.

-He Ran All the Way (1951) – John Garfield Shelley Winters film noir trailer, Chloroform and Silver Nitrate, http://www.youtube.com
+He Ran All the Way (1951) – John Garfield Shelley Winters film noir trailer, Chloroform and Silver Nitrate and photos by United Artists.

 Weeper Rating: 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂🙂🙂🙂🙂🙂🙂/10